SilenWang/certimate_win7/README_EN.md

 - [x] Write the initial Release Workflow
 - [x] Manually specify the latest version v2 and build the release.
 - [x] Modify the Workflow to track releases from the original repository and generate corresponding compatible versions
+- [ ] Prepare the container for the build runner.